by Mark Carew and Sonny Lowe

 Jump in and when you complete this easy step by step build-along video you will have an awesome 3 Axis CNC Mini Mill for your Desktop

-Please note: There are many different options for controller/driver packages that can be used to control your machine.
+There are many different options for controller/driver packages that can by used to control your machine so be sure to explore all the controller options and pick the one that works for your needs.

 MiniMill GRBL Settings - This information can also be used to set up other firmware as well